Edinburgh, Birlinn Ltd, 2013, ISBN: 9781780271422 ; 448pp.; Price: £25.00

-Education was certainly another long cherished feature of Scottish life – society apparently being better educated and with higher levels of literacy than in England and most European countries.
+Education was certainly another long cherished feature of Scottish life – it has been claimed that society was educated and possessed higher levels of literacy than in England and most European countries.
 Such claims have been the subjects of considerable historical debate notably by Professors Smout and Houston, and I would concur with Fry that the jury is still out on comparative levels of literacy and, indeed, on the whole idea of a democratic tradition in Scottish education generally.
 Parochial education was nearly universal in the Lowlands (and much extended in the Highlands at this period), while opportunities for university study seem quite genuinely to have reached down to the ‘lad of parts’ (the clever peasant boy).
 Curricula were long regarded as progressive but general, while later in the century English-style specialisation was beginning to creep in – in universities at least, where the debate about its validity continues.
-But anyway Scottish school education retained a quite distinctive ethos and by the 1880s with a centralised administration and a national curriculum.
+But anyway Scottish school education retained a quite distinctive ethos and by the 1880s possessed a centralised administration and a national curriculum.

 And there were the great thinkers and do-ers in the others arts – medicine, science and invention, all reflecting the practical application of knowledge so typically Scottish.
-Strangely given Fry’s concern that women be included in his title, their formidable contribution to 19th-century Scottish culture (indeed medicine and science ultimately) receives less attention than it deserves: on the literary front Anne Grant, Joanna Baillie and Margaret Oliphant being prominent omissions.
+Strangely, given Fry’s concern that women be included in his title, their formidable contribution to 19th-century Scottish culture (including medicine and science ultimately) receives less attention than it deserves: Anne Grant, Joanna Baillie and Margaret Oliphant being prominent omissions on the literary front.
 Incidentally these women, and many more, proudly promoted their Scottish-ness in much of their work.

 Politics also marked Scotland out as different.
 A solid and indispensible bloc of Scots Liberals helped sustain that party in government for much of the century.
 Scottish liberalism, as Fry observes, was generally reformist, embracing three factions, the paternalist land-owning Whigs, the new middle-class Liberals of the cities and towns, and (eventually) the working-class radicals.
 Inevitably, however, divisions arose exacerbated by national issues such as further political reform, free trade, the Irish Question, the imperial mission and more local ones like religious dissention, Highland distress and land reform, and, in the longer term, Home Rule.
 Like that of British politics generally it is a complex story that Fry unravels in an attempt to explain the dichotomy of commitment to union while sustaining Scottish difference.
 Indeed, much of the discourse here concerns nationality and how it impacted on the politics of the period.
 Historical analogies are always dangerous but given the book’s gestation at a time of fervent debate about Scotland’s future and its publication a year in advance of the independence referendum, Fry can hardly avoid alluding to it.